jacobkoziej/learn/docs/courses/arduino-avr-programming/concepts/clean-code.md

 Writing clear and concise code will only come from one thing: *experience*.
 That being said, there are some things you can do to speed up this process, namely learning the features of your language of choice.

-Without further adieu, here are some not-so-obvious features of C-like languages.
+Without further adieu, here are some not-so-obvious things you can do to write more elegant code.

 ## Conditional Statements